sundios/people-also-ask/readme.md

 netflix stock
 ```

 2. **How many questions do you want to click?:** The more clicks you add the more question you get.
-Usually 1 click adds 2 or 3 questions and by default Google provides 4 questions.
-So if we add 5 as clicks then we would get around 15 questions.
+Usually, 1 click adds 2 or 3 questions and by default, Google provides 4 questions.
+So if we add 5 as clicks, then we would get around 15 questions.

-3. **Please select your languange:** I added only 2 languages, English (en) and Spanish (es).
-Make sure that the language is in lowcase.
+3. **Please select your language:** I added only 2 languages, English (en) and Spanish (es).
+Make sure that the language is in lowercase.

 ## Result

-Once you run the script it will output a df with all the question that found for the query you rquested.
+Once you run the script, it will output a df with all the questions that found for the query you requested.
 The output should look like this:

 **English E.g**
 ```